jt765487/datamover/installer/USER_GUIDE.md

 ### 5.4 bitmover Service Configuration (`config.ini`)

-(Content as before - this file, typically at `/opt/exportcliv2/bitmover/config.ini` or `/etc/exportcliv2/config.ini`, configures the bitmover service, including `remote_host_url`.)
+This file, located at `/etc/exportcliv2/config.ini` (by default), configures the bitmover service, including the `remote_host_url` and its specific logging path (populated during installation from `install-app.conf`).

 ### 5.5 Restarting Services After Configuration Changes